soroushsheikh/UNDataSetStatisticalAnalysis/README.md

-# Statistical and Predictive Analysis on the United Nations Global Terrorism Database (GTD)
+# Statistical and Predictive Analysis on the United Nations' Global Terrorism Database (GTD)

 This project is an in-depth analysis of the United Nations Global Terrorism Database (GTD), conducted using the R programming language.
 The aim of the project was to explore the GTD, identify patterns and trends, and develop a predictive model to classify the success of terrorist attacks based on various factors.